 To prepare your place for Airbnb, consider what your guests are looking for.
 Why do they even go on the Airbnb website to find accommodation, instead of just getting a hotel?

-For many Airbnb guests, the main reason is that we want an experience that’s different than the standard hotel.
+For many Airbnb guests, the main reason is that we want an experience that’s different from the standard hotel experience.

 We want to feel as if we’re living locally, make breakfast in the kitchen, maybe go to the local bakery around the corner and generally give our stay in a foreign city a more personal feel.

-That’s why a good Airbnb experience is one that offers all sorts of extras that you don’t normally get at hotels.
+That’s why a good Airbnb experience is one that offers all sorts of extras that you don’t always get at hotels.

-One way to stand out as an exceptional Airbnb host is to provide all sorts of amenities that show you care about your guests (and that they’ll never expect to get in a hotel room).
+One of the ways to stand out as an exceptional Airbnb host is to provide all sorts of amenities that show you care about your guests (and that they’ll never expect to get in a hotel room).